 High Performance Laptops continues to rapidly evolve.
 One of the new features we’re starting to implement is an at-a-glance, Review box with ratings (at the bottom of the review).
 But what do these ratings mean?

 We score everything out of five using mathematical formulae based on multiple criteria.
 At the time of publishing, everything – including performance, ergonomics, portability and value – is mathematically compared to every laptop we’ve reviewed for the current year and the previous year.
 This means five stars is the best score out of everything on the market while one star is the worst.
 April 2022 UPDATE : We’ve tinkered with the formula to ensure that both 2D and 3D scores now rank from 1 to 5 rather than taking an average of the three 2D and 3D tests.
 This makes minimal difference but ensures that the top scores in both ratings are displayed as 5 rather than 4.9.

 We typically use three tests for 2D performance.
-For general performance there’s PCMark 10 which provides a good idea of a systems all-round capabilities.
-We also use Cinebench R15 which is like a processor drag-race for rendering a 3D scene – high clock speeds and especially, multiple cores (and Hyper-Threading) help here.
+For general performance there’s PCMark 10 which provides a good idea of a system’s all-round capabilities.
+We also use Cinebench R15 which is a processor-based drag-race for rendering a 3D scene – high clock speeds and especially, multiple cores (and Hyper-Threading) help here.
 Then there’s Cinebench R23 which is similar but runs the test for 10 minutes.
 This helps establish whether performance degrades over time as heat increases.
 It should be noted that the star-rating denotes how fast it is compared to the rest of the market AT THE TIME OF THE REVIEW.
 A 5-Star performance by a year-old product will not be comparable to a new product with a 5-Star performance rating.
 To see the results of a more dynamic test, see our Best Laptop features which are updated every month.
 These take into account new rivals, new prices and availability.

 The human factor.
 How does it look?
 How does it feel to use?
 What does it sound like?
 We create this score according to the following criteria.